“It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness…” Charles Dickens, A Tale of Two Cities.

 From a technological point of view, building redundancy into the UPS system reduces the risk of the system going off-line and increases availability.

 As data centres have evolved from using a single UPS to parallel systems, availability has increased.
 The higher the availability, the lower the downtime.
 The introduction of redundancy and low MTTR by rapid hot swap modular designs now means with some of the UPS’s on the market, six-nines (99.999999%) availability is possible.
-This equates to some 32 seconds downtime over a year, a relatively small value in time but to a data centre it is an eternity.
+This equates to some 32 seconds downtime over a year, a relatively small value in time but to data centres it is an eternity.
 So how can we increase this availability percentage even higher?

 Distributed Active Redundant Architecture